| |

 Bear Falls

 Bear Falls is a beautiful waterfall with great water flow, even during the dry season.
-Starting in late august, fish use the fish ladder to get access to the nearby spawning grounds.
-Especially during fall, when the salmon are spawning, black bears frequent the area.
+In late August, fish use the fish ladder to access the nearby spawning grounds.
+Black bears frequent the area, especially during fall when salmon spawn.
 Please use caution.

 The trail to Bear Falls is 4.2 km, one way.
-If you want to continue to the Emerald Pools, you’ll be adding even more kms to your hike.
+If you want to continue to the Emerald Pools, you'll add even more kms to your hike.

 Emerald Pools at Marble River Provincial Park.
 Vancouver Island View